An oral history project recording Derbyshire people’s stories of the Moon and the 1969 Moon Landing

 Ten young people will collect and record over 40 stories and memories of the 1969 Moon Landings and stories about the moon from people in Derbyshire aged 55 and over.
 This work will result in the creation of a comprehensive archive plus exhibition at Derbyshire Records Office, Matlock.
 Building on the storytelling skills developed through the Stars and Stories project, the young people will also develop and perform new stories based on the new archive collection and the experiences they have gained along the way.
 Through this work, they will learn valuable skills and a better understanding of heritage, oral history and storytelling in addition to creating an important and engaging archive of material for people to enjoy for generations to come.

 The Moon Stories project will run for a year and has been made possible by money raised by National Lottery players.
 The project launched on Tuesday 16 July 2019, the 50th anniversary of the Apollo 11 lift off!

 If you live in Derbyshire and have a Moon story or Moon Landing memory to share, please do get in touch with us, we’d love to hear from you!

-Moon Stories is being developed in collaboration with Derbyshire Virtual School and has also received support from the Royal Astronomical Society so young people can learn more about lunar science.
-Adverse Camber is also grateful for support from Derbyshire Records Office and East Midlands Oral History Archive.
+Moon Stories is being developed in collaboration with Derbyshire Virtual School and has also received support from Foundation Derbyshire, Ashby Fund and the Royal Astronomical Society so young people can learn more about lunar science.
+Adverse Camber is also grateful for support from Derbyshire Records Office, East Midlands Oral History Archive and Scopes4SEN.